nebogeo/creative-kids-coding-cornwall/doc/projects/01-house.md

 The melon roofed house is a tall one!

-* What happens if height is a minus number?
+* What happens if you pass in height as a minus number?

 ## Step 5 For loops: making *loads* of houses